codepr/webcrawler-from-scratch/webcrawler/crawling-logic.md

 ## Crawling a domain

+The core of the crawler component, we want to export just one simple function that allows us to start the crawling process on one or more domains, practically we can see the application flow as a coordinator-helpers hierarchy consisting of two simple functions:

+* `Crawl` the only exported function, accepts a variadic number of URL strings and spawn a `crawlPage` goroutine for each of them
+* `crawlPage` private function, contain the core logic, for each URL in the queue extracts every link found and put them into the same queue, starting from the upper-most link passed in by the `Crawl` function

 As we already seen, the problem is easily solved recursively, but Go provides us tools to avoid the use of recursion which is generally a prerogative of functional languages and those that provide tail-recursion optimization (see